 Partnering for Success in Youth Employment (PSYE) is a collective impact initiative to improve labour market outcomes for 15-29 year olds in Ottawa.
 We will increase participation in the labour market and other employment outcomes, by creating pathways to economic opportunities (employment and entrepreneurship) for youth living in disadvantaged neighbourhoods.
 PSYE is coordinated by the Social Planning Council of Ottawa and currently has 18 partners.
+For more information visit the PSYE website.

 (See also: Overview)